hyperledger-archives/composer/packages/composer-website/jekylldocs/reference/historian.md

 section: reference
 index-order: 911
 sidebar: sidebars/accordion-toc0.md
-excerpt: The Hyperledger Composer Historian provides a registry retain information about previous transactions
+excerpt: The Hyperledger Composer Historian provides a registry that contains information about historical transactions
 ---

 # {{site.data.conrefs.composer_full}} Historian

 >**Warning**: This is the first part of the implementation of functionality to track the transactions and asset updates.
 There are additional use cases that are not a covered by this implementation.
 Details are being tracked in GitHub issue 55.
 There may be changes to the HistorianRecord (documented below) as a result.

-The historian is a registry populated with `HistorianRecords`.
-When a transaction is submitted, the `HistorianRecords` show the changes to assets within a business network, and the participants and identities involved in submitting those transactions.
-Historian records can also be queried to extract specific records or data.
+The Historian is a registry populated with `HistorianRecords` that contains information about historical transactions.
+When a transaction is submitted, the `HistorianRecord` is updated, and over time, maintains a history of transactions within a business network, and the participants and identities involved in submitting those transactions.
+Historian records can be queried using Composer Queries to extract specific records or data.
+An example would be tracking the lifecycle of an asset such as a Land Title, from creation (with a Land Title ID) through update, through ownership changes carried out by different identities and/or participants.
+The transactions associated with this example can be queried in Historian, say, over a given time period.

 ## Historian Record

-A `HistorianRecord` is an asset defined in the {{site.data.conrefs.composer_full}} system namespace. `HistorianRecord`s are defined as follows.
+A `HistorianRecord` is an 'asset' defined in the {{site.data.conrefs.composer_full}} system namespace. `HistorianRecord`s are defined as follows.

 ```
 asset HistorianRecord identified by transactionId {